Frequently Asked Questions

 THE BENEFITS OF THE CDK SETTLEMENT

-What Does the CDK Settlement Provide?
+7. What Does the CDK Settlement Provide?

-If the CDK Settlement is approved, as part of the Settlement, CDK will pay $100 million for the benefit of CDK Settlement Class Members, plus notice and administration costs up to $250,000.
+As part of the Settlement, CDK will pay $100 million for the benefit of CDK Settlement Class Members, plus notice and administration costs up to $250,000.
 The CDK Settlement resolves all CDK Settlement Class Members’ claims against CDK for the released claims (as described in the CDK Settlement Agreement).
 The CDK Settlement also resolves all of CDK’s claims against certain Dealership Named Plaintiffs alleging breach of contract, and violations of the Computer Fraud and Abuse Act and Digital Millennium Copyright Act.
 A copy of the CDK Settlement Agreement, including a description of the released claims, is available here.

 Back To Top